fieldtrip/website/getting_started/limo.md

 option = 'both'; %'model specification', 'contrast only' or 'both'
 ```

-Now that everything is properly defined, we can run the computation (Almost all your CPU cores will be requested for this task, it's time to grasp a coffee...)
+Now that everything is properly defined, we can run the computation (Almost all your CPU cores will be requested for this task, it's time to grab a coffee...)
 ```
 [LIMO_files, procstatus] = limo_batch(option,model,contrast); %writes beta and contrast estimates to disk in derivatives 2 folder
 ```